Profile

 - Agnieszka Postepska — University of Groningen (PhD supervisor) — a.postepska@rug.nl

-- Lydia Kim — The World Bank (coauthor) — ykim14@worldbank.org
+- Lydia Kim — The World Bank (coauthor; team leader) — ykim14@worldbank.org

-- Ririn Purnamasari — The World Bank (supervisor at the World Bank) — rpurnamasari@worldbank.org
+- Ririn Purnamasari — The World Bank (team leader) — rpurnamasari@worldbank.org

 - Abigail Barr — University of Nottingham (MSc thesis supervisor) — Abigail.Barr@nottingham.ac.uk

-- Sudarno Sumarto — SMERU Research Institute (supervisor at TNP2K) — ssumarto@smeru.or.id
+- Sudarno Sumarto — SMERU Research Institute (team leader at TNP2K) — ssumarto@smeru.or.id

-- Elan Satriawan — Universitas Gadjah Mada (supervisor at TNP2K; BSc thesis advisor) — esatriawan@ugm.ac.id
+- Elan Satriawan — Universitas Gadjah Mada (team leader at TNP2K; BSc thesis advisor) — esatriawan@ugm.ac.id